 Tagging applicants currently charged to your unemployment and documenting refusals should become a standard process when working with contract assignments.

 Terri Roeslmeier is President and CEO of Automated Business Designs, Inc., software developer of Ultra-Staff EDGE software for the staffing and direct hire industry.
-Ultra-Staff EDGE is a full-featured business solution with components for front office, back office, web portals, onboarding, mobile, data analytics, and scheduling.
+Ultra-Staff EDGE is a full-featured business solution with components for front office software, back office, web portals, onboarding, mobile, data analytics, and scheduling.

 Get Started Today